About Blackberry Inn

 In 1986, the Inn was purchased by a local Camden area couple.
 The inn, while under the ownership, was featured as the only Maine property in the book, The Daughters of Painted Ladies: America’s Resplendent Victorians.

-In 1998, Jim and Cyndi Ostrowski, purchased the inn and in 2003 purchase the next door property and renamed the properties, Inns at Blackberry Common.
+In 1998, Jim and Cyndi Ostrowski, purchased the inn and in 2003, purchased the property next door and renamed the two combined, Inns at Blackberry Common.
 During their 20 year stint as innkeepers, the couple has truly set the bar with regards to gracious hospitality and commitment to quality.

 We welcome you and hope you find this grand home as magical as we do.